hwayne/learntla-v2/docs/beginner/pluscal.rst

 If ``bool`` is true, then  ``x := 1`` would happen as part of label B. But if ``bool`` is false, then it would happen as part of label A. Since statements must *unambiguously* belong to a single label, this is invalid PlusCal, and we need to add an extra label ``C``.

-3. All statements must *unambiguously* belong to a label.
-If any part of an ``if`` block contains a label, then you *must* have a label after the end of the whole ``if`` block.

 Not all blocks have to have the *same* number of labels!
 Conditionals trigger different behavior, which can take different amounts of time.
 If you have a lot of

 .. index:: macro
 .. _macro: